 Homeowners fantasize about making fabulous changes to their homes: adding rooms, beautifying the grounds, and remodeling kitchens and baths.
-In reality, however, these dream jobs may not be financially possible.
+In reality, however, these dream projects may not be financially possible.

-Here are 15 small jobs that let you invest in your home and hold down household costs:
+Here are 17 small jobs you can do to hold down household costs:

 1. Change HVAC filters